GM2 Sounds

 The VR has two distinct ‘sound engines’:

-1. the VR Keyboard Engine: this is the sound engine that you access on the VR front panel (Tonewheel, piano/synth-sounds, DRUM section etc) and what your normally hear when you play the VR.
+- the VR Keyboard Engine: this is the sound engine that you access on the VR front panel (Tonewheel, piano/synth-sounds, DRUM section etc) – it’s what you normally use when you play the VR.

-2. the VR GM2 Engine: this is an additional ‘hidden’ sound engine.
+- the VR GM2 Engine: this is an additional ‘hidden’ sound engine with ca. 2000 ‘hidden GM sounds’.
 There are several ways to access and perform the GM2 sounds:

-• control of the GM engine with external midi gear: master controllers, sequencers, computers, etc
+- control of the GM engine with external midi gear: midi/master controllers, sequencers, computers, etc

 The GM2 engine is also used by midi song files played from a VR usb-stick.